 The product of collaboration between architects, engineers, craftsmen and designers, including Beyer Blinder Belle and the Roger Morgan Studio (now Sachs Morgan Studio), the design combines preservation with new and state of the art construction to create the spirit and character of a grand historical theater with the needs of a modern one.

-The Foxwoods Theatre incorporates many elements from the Apollo and Lyric theaters.
+The Lyric Theatre (formerly Foxwoods Theatre) incorporates many elements from the Apollo and Lyric theaters.
 These first include the Lyric's magnificent turn of the century 42nd and 43rd street facades which will be restored to their original grandeur.

 Second, key historic interior elements of the Apollo are now used in the theater.
 These include the lobby, which was restored and is used as a lounge during intermission, as well as plaster elements, which were cut into sections, removed from the Apollo, restored, and reinstalled in the new theater.
 These elements consist of ceiling domes, the proscenium arch, sail vault, and side boxes.
 These latter elements were also expanded to fit the scale of the larger theater.